diffix/reference/docs/led-issues.md

 My conclusions from all of the above is:

-1. When building truth tables, we include everything prior to a GROUP BY that mixes AIDs in the aggregate.
+1. When building truth tables, we include everything prior to a GROUP BY that mixes AIDVs for a given AID in the aggregate.
 2. We adjust at an intermediate aggregate if the aggregate is not further mixed with other aggregates downstream.
 Otherwise we don't.